katekyy/flip/README.md

-# Flip: A CLI Application Framework for V
+# Flip: A CLI Application Library for V

 **Flip** is a simple library designed to help you with the creation of command-line interface (CLI) applications in the V programming language.
 It simplifies the process of building CLI applications by providing a set of utilities for defining commands, flags, and subcommands.